 Whole Grain Structure

-Unprocessed whole grains are made up of three original parts:
+Unprocessed whole grains are made up of three original plant parts:

 - the bran or outside eatable layer,